We enjoy Comporta for the pine-scented wilderness, laid-back beachy vibes, excellent food and gorgeous boutiques.

 Precious House in Comporta is a modern, well-designed three-bedroom villa in Comporta, surrounded by a natural landscape of pines and eucalyptus.
 The house comprises three bedrooms, two bathrooms, laundry space and an open plan kitchen to a 60sqm living room.
 There’s a 12-metre lap pool and a sun deck.

 Those are what we consider to be some of the Best Boutique Hotels and Villas in Comporta right now.
-For more click here.
+If you are exploring other areas you might also want to check out our Handpicked Hotels in Melides.

 Read on for our top picks of Awesome Things to Do in Comporta.